Home for Global Students

 4. Carnegie Science Center

-Want to explore fun things to do in Pittsburgh with kids?
+Want to explore things to do in Pittsburgh with kids?
 Visit four floors packed with interactive exhibits at the Carnegie Science Centre.
 This museum covers everything from the ocean depths to outer space, designed to captivate your mind and imagination.
 Enjoy hands-on exhibits, a giant cinema, a planetarium, live shows, and even a submarine.
 Ignite your curiosity and spark your imagination as science comes to life.
 Whether you’re exploring the stars in the Buhl Planetarium or experimenting in the Science Workshop, visitors of all ages can immerse themselves in the wonders of STEM in a fun and engaging environment.

 5. Andy Warhol Museum